 When you convert a file(s) using File Blender, the output will get saved in a folder called Out on your desktop.
 Each file format will support different options, along with Encryption.
 For instance the Split and Join operation is available for PDF format only.

-Working mechanism behind File Blender
+The working mechanism behind File Blender

 - Configuration Setting File – This is like a batch file with .b extension containing some code and will run when triggered by File Blender

-- Exe folder – This contains command line tools and plugins using which the actual operations are performed.
+- Exe folder – This contains command-line tools and plugins using which the actual operations are performed.

 When you select or drop a file with a specific format, File Blender will scan for configuration settings file which accepts that format and runs that code.
-So, all the options you see like converting, inverting, encryption etc. are defined inside that file, and run with the help of command line arguments, passed to the executable file present in the Exe folder.
+So, all the options you see like converting, inverting, encryption, etc. are defined inside that file, and run with the help of command-line arguments, passed to the executable file present in the Exe folder.
 If you are familiar with coding, you can modify it to make it work as you want.

 You can download File Blender from here.